 Weddings & Events

-Sharon Mills County Park may be reserved for weddings and other private events.
+Sharon Mills County Park may be reserved for weddings and other private events through the 2022 season.
 Reservations, handled through an arrangement with the local catering firm of Food Art Catered Affairs, Inc., provide a variety of rental options.